Antarctica Travel Guide

 When to Go

+The shades of blue in Antarctica, such as in this iceberg in Crystal Sound, are dazzling.
 Travel to Antarctica is restricted to spring/ summer (October to March), when daylight lasts between 18 and 24 hours each day.

 Since no country owns Antarctica, no visa or even a passport is required to visit.
 However, you will need your passport in order to gain entry to the country where you end your expedition.
 The British post office at Port Lockroy offers a cute souvenir passport stamp.

 Despite its remote location and harsh environment, there are plenty of tour companies who offer paying guests the opportunity to join comfortable ‘expedition’ ships which sail from the world’s most southern city (Ushuaia, Argentina).

-I contacted their office last minute and secured a berth in a shared 3-bed cabin on their 14-day “Crossing the Circle” expedition which is Quarks most southern expedition, crossing the Antarctic Circle at 66 degrees 33.7 minutes south.
-Most trips to Antarctica do not venture as far south as the circle.
+I contacted their office last minute and secured a berth in a shared 3-bed cabin on their 14-day “Crossing the Circle” expedition which is Quarks most southern expedition, crossing the Antarctic Circle at 66°30′ S. Most trips to Antarctica do not venture as far south as the circle.

 The ship features 100 suites, accommodating up to 189 passengers, with 100 crew members on board from three different teams: